 Since 1985, the Alzheimer's Disease Research (ADR) program has awarded nearly $110 million to support promising research in fields ranging from molecular biology to genetics to epidemiology.
 ADR is currently supporting 99 outstanding biomedical researcher projects.

-Download the 2016 ADR Grants Yearbook in PDF format and view our current grantees.
+Download the ADR Grants Yearbooks in PDF format and view our grantees:

 Research We Have Funded